pulpfreepress/it-590-aws/ec2-web-rds/README.md

 # EC2 Web Server EFS and RDS Example

-This AWS CloudFormation example deploys three Linux servers into a public subnet in the custom (non-default) VPC created with the <a href="../vpc">vpc</a> example.
+This AWS CloudFormation example deploys three Linux servers into public subnets in the custom (non-default) VPC created with the <a href="../vpc">vpc</a> example.

-**Two instances serve as public-facing web servers:** LinuxServerOne and LinuxServerTwo.
+**Two instances serve as public-facing web servers:** *LinuxServerOne* and *LinuxServerTwo*.
 Each uses the EC2 UserData section to add bash shell instance initialization commands to install Apache and PHP.
-These two web servers use Elastic File System (EFS) shared volume and move the Apache document root to the `/webshare/www/html` mount point.
-Again, examine the UserData sections of each EC2 Linux instance to see the code required to bootstrap the instance.
+These two web servers use an **Elastic File System (EFS)** shared volume and move the Apache document root to the `/webshare/www/html` mount point.
+Again, examine the UserData sections of each EC2 Linux instance to see the code required to bootstrap the web server instances.

-**One instance serves as an RDS database management server:** RDSManagementServer.
-The phpMyAdmin MySQL admin web application is installed and server access is limited to a known IP via the RDSManagementSecurityGroup, which is defined in the VPC CloudFormation template.
+**One instance serves as an RDS database management server:** *RDSManagementServer*.
+The phpMyAdmin MySQL admin web application is installed and access to the website via http port 80 & and https port 443 is limited to a known IP via the *RDSManagementSecurityGroup*, which is defined in the VPC CloudFormation template.

 ## Depends On: <a href="../vpc">vpc</a>, <a href="../efs">efs</a>, <a href="../rds">rds</a>

 ## Deploying

-Prior to deploying, review/edit/customize build.sh scripts in each project as required.
-Note that for the RDS project to properly deploy, you'll need to add a database password to AWS Secrets Manager in us-east-1.
-Either name the secret the same name referenced in the RDS build.sh script or edit the script to reflect the secret name you used.
+Prior to deploying, review/edit/customize build.sh scripts in each project as required. **Note that for the RDS project to properly deploy, you'll need to add a database password to AWS Secrets Manager in us-east-1.** Either name the secret the same name referenced in the RDS build.sh script or edit the script to reflect the secret name you used.

+I recommend you delete all prior stacks as the VPC now uses three Availability Zones (AZs), and the RDS and EFS projects rely on these three AZs.
+Also, be sure to set the correct PEM key in the build.sh script of this project.

 - Deploy the VPC project first: <a href="../vpc">vpc</a>
 - Next, deploy <a href="../rds">rds</a>